-#2.
-Everybody adapts to spreadsheets.
-Since practically anyone and everyone know how to use spreadsheets, organizations don’t need to conduct specialized training for personnel who are assigned to perform asset monitoring.
+Since practically anyone and everyone knows how to use spreadsheets, organizations don’t need to conduct specialized training for personnel who are assigned to perform asset monitoring.
 Companies also need not worry if the person in charge suddenly resigns from his post; they can just replace him with someone else with minimal instructions.

-Your hardware and software connects all of your organisation.
+Your hardware and software connect all of your organisation.
 Right from your CEO to your intern, from your workforce to your customers, from your sales to invoices, from your projects to your technical team – everybody in your organisation is connected via the IT Infrastructure.
-Your people, customers, projects, sales are all dynamic and fast moving attributes, whereas your spreadsheet is designed to handle static data.
+Your people, customers, projects, sales are all dynamic and fast-moving attributes, whereas your spreadsheet is designed to handle static data.

 Whilst spreadsheets can be connected to dynamic data sources, they rarely are fully dynamic and require a human to fiddle with the IT data.
-This is the core reason why spreadsheet should be avoided to manage your IT Assets.
-Following are some of the key reasons why spreadsheets do not suit IT Asset Management
+This is the core reason why spreadsheets should be avoided to manage your IT Assets.
+Following are some of the key reasons why spreadsheets do not suit IT Asset Management:

 Just imagine how frustrating a spreadsheet system would be.
 When an employee starts working for a company, for example, the spreadsheet has to be updated, with his name recorded into every hardware— laptop, PC, or any type of company-owned mobile device—or software asset assigned to him.

 When this employee eventually leaves the company in the future, the reverse has to be done.
 After digging up the trusty old spreadsheet, one must search which hardware or software assets contain his name so that they may be retrieved from the employee before erasing his name from the spreadsheet.
 This process could turn out to be extremely tedious and cumbersome when applied to every movement in your workforce.